hashbrun554/Growacle/README.md

 Percentage is how likely the feature is to actually be implemented.

 - 3-tab navigation menu (100%)
-- Check-in system that increases mastery points, which increase the level (90%)
+- Check-in system that increases mastery points, which increases the level (90%)
 - Level-up system (80%)
 - Stats view (100%)
 - Recommended articles (90%)